carlos-vf/Cluster-Creation-and-Testing-with-VirtualBox-VMs-and-Docker-Containers/README.md

 In this tutorial, we are going to create a set of four Linux virtual machines.

 - Each machine is capable of connecting to the internet and able to connect with each other privately as well as can be reached from the host machine.
-- Our machines will be named master, node01, node02,..., node0X.
+- Our machines will be named master (or node01), node02, node03,..., node0X.
-- The first machine will act as a master node and will have 1vCPUs, 2GB of RAM and 25 GB hard disk.
+- The first machine will act as a master node and will have 2vCPUs, 2GB of RAM and 10 GB hard disk.
-- The other machines will act as workers and they will have 1vCPUs, 1GB of RAM and 10 GB hard disk.
+- The other machines will act as workers and they will have 2vCPUs, 2GB of RAM and 10 GB hard disk.
-- We will assign our machines static IP address in the internal network: 192.168.0.1, 192.168.0.22, 192.168.0.23, ....
-192.168.0.XX.
+- We will assign our machines static IP address in the internal network: 192.168.0.1, 192.168.0.2, 192.168.0.3, ..., 192.168.0.XX.

 <p align="center">
   <img src="https://github.com/user-attachments/assets/9bddf35b-147c-49d5-9778-f1a68295bcca" width="500">